 How to apply?

-You can no longer apply for the practice based learning subsidy scheme (in Dutch) for the academic year 2020-2021.
+You can no longer apply for the practice based learning subsidy scheme (in Dutch).
+The subsidy scheme is closed.

 This subsidy is administered by the Netherlands Enterprise Agency (RVO).
 Applications run according to the academic year and can be submitted at the end of the placement.